 These cookies are just as good on day one as they are on day three and beyond…I actually think they get even better with time!

-Share a pic with me on Instagram if you make these super simple vegan oatmeal cookies!
-I love seeing your remakes 🙂 I am @delightfuladventures on Instagram.
+…share a pic with me on Instagram, I love seeing your remakes!
+I am @delightfuladventures on Instagram.

-If you like this recipe, you may also like these other vegan gluten free cookies:
+…you may also like these other vegan gluten-free cookies: